-The Luther R Hoffman/Georgine E. Salisbury Young Artist Award begins with an audition on January 26th, 2020, with students playing a chosen solo (with piano accompaniment, if they choose).
+The Luther R Hoffman/Georgine E. Salisbury Young Artist Award begins with an audition on (TBA), with students playing a chosen solo (with piano accompaniment, if they choose).
 Following the audition process, a first place and a runner-up Young Artist is chosen by a group of selected judges.
 Both Young Artists will perform at the annual Young Artist Award Concert.
 They may perform as a solo performer with piano accompaniment, or, if they choose, they may perform with the concert band as their “accompaniment”.

 In 2002, Luther retired from playing and conducting HAWE - much to the regret of the ensemble.
 In his honor, the Young Artist Award was renamed The Luther R. Hoffman Young Artist Award.
 It continues to this day, benefiting our local, talented high school band students.
 Besides a certificate of achievement and a monetary reward for second and first place, the award winning young artists are honored with a solo performance, with full ensemble or piano accompaniment, at our Young Artist Concert.
-This year as usual, the top two winners will receive a cash award and the opportunity to play their solos with the ensemble at our April 4th, 2020 concert.

 Georgine E. Salisbury

 Georgine was well-known in the music circles.
 She enjoyed listening, singing, and playing music.
 She was an accomplished pianist and organist.
 Music became an intricate part of her life early on.
 Georgine, her sister, and cousin formed the Shepard's Trio in their early teens.
 They played and sang at area churches around Oneonta, NY.
 She and her husband, Ken, met in band at Oneonta High School.
 Georgine played the clarinet and Ken played the sax.
 They were married in 1955.
-After they moved to Campbell, NY.
+After that they moved to Campbell, NY.

 Georgine joined the Corning Philharmonic Chorus.
 She also taught piano lessons and played for many weddings and memorial services in the area.
 She was the organist at the Campbell United Methodist Church for over 50 years.